GUIDE: What are the steps to choose an ERP for a service company?

 • How do you ensure compliance with the GDPR?

-• What protection measures have been put in place: pentests, data encryption, etc. to reinforce security?
+• What protection measures have been put in place: pentests, data encryption, etc. to strengthen security?

 Step 3

-Go to the demos and fill in your file
+Get started with the demos and fill out your file

-With all these points, which you can also complete, you can create a specification and a comparison file.
+With all these points that you can also complete, you can create specifications, as well as a comparison file.

-List all the points that you feel are important to review during vendor interactions.
+List all the points that you think are important to review during discussions with suppliers.
 In the column, list the different ERP vendors you plan to analyze.

-Complete the file as you go along, leaving comments to remind you of the answers given on the different topics.
+Complete the file as the discussions progress, leaving comments to remind you of the answers given on the different subjects.

-You can apply a scale with a weighting to better rank the different ERP solution providers.
+You can apply a scale with weighting to better classify the different ERP solution providers.

 Our team is here to help you throughout the process if you wish.